Blog-Reference and Blog-Reference on Dec 28

 What neither Orthodoxy nor Keynes ever understood was profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al., 2010)

 It is pretty obvious that an economist who cannot tell the difference between the fundamental economic magnitudes profit and income is a laughing stock.
 This applies to Walrasians and Keynesians of all colors.
 The messed-up profit theory is the “more fundamental error” that pervades both microeconomics and macroeconomics.

-Macroeconomics is NOT in need of another brain-dead discussion about voluntary/ involuntary unemployment, nor about what Keynes really meant, nor about IS-LM, nor about what went wrong 80 or 140 years ago.
-Economics is in need of a paradigm shift from false Walrasian microfoundations and false Keynesian macrofoundations to new macrofoundations.
+Macroeconomics is NOT in need of another brain-dead discussion about voluntary/ involuntary unemployment, nor about what Keynes really meant, nor about IS-LM, nor about what went wrong 80+ or 150 years ago.
+Economics is in need of a Paradigm Shift from false Walrasian microfoundations and false Keynesian macrofoundations to true macrofoundations.
 This, of course, is entirely beyond the horizon of the representative orthodox and heterodox economist in his involuntary goofiness.

 Related 'The father of modern economics and his imbecile kids' and 'Economists: the Trumps of science' and 'Economists still don’t get Econ 101 right'

-Heterodoxy, too, is scientific junk.
-For details see cross-references Heterodoxy and cross-references Incompetence
+Heterodoxy, too, is proto-scientific garbage.
+For details see cross-references Heterodoxy and cross-references Incompetence.